yottatsa/ownopenidserver/README.md

 Usage
 -----
-Just drop openidserver.py with templates to cgi-bin directory, tune your index.html and set you password stored into `sstore/password' file.
+Just drop openidserver.py with templates to cgi-bin directory and tune your index.html.

 Plan
 ----

- * [normal] configuration file
  * [normal] use sreg

 Bugs and suggestions
 --------------------

-Please report any bugs found to Vladimir S Eremin (aka hidded) <me@hidded.name>
+Please report any bugs found to Vladimir S Eremin (aka hidded) <me@hidded.name>.
 Suggestions also appreciated.